WiSeCom-UPF/blockchain-analyzer/README.md

-   bulk-process                  Bulk process the data according to the given configuration file export                        Export a subset of the fields to msgpack format for faster processing help, h                       Shows a list of commands or help for one command
+   bulk-process                  Bulk process the data according to the given configuration file export                        Export a subset of the fields to msgpack format for faster processing help, h                       Shows a list of commands or help for one command IOTEX SPECIFIC ADDITIONAL COMMANDS count-gov-transactions        Count the number of governance transactions in the data count-sc-sign                 Count the function signature in smart contract transactions count-sc-created-over-time    Count number of smart contracts created over time in the data count-transactions-by-address Count the number of transactions in the data by address of either sender or recover count-transactions-by-address-over-time  Count the number of transactions in the data by address of either sender or recover per fixed time interval count-empty-blocks            Count the number of empty blocks in the data count-empty-blocks-over-time  Count the number of empty blocks per fixed time interval in the data count-zero-txn-blocks-over-time Count the number of zero txn blocks per fixed time interval in the data count-zero-txn-blocks         Count the number of zero txn blocks in the data sc-group-actions              Count and groups the number of \"actions\" in the data, along with type of SC i.e. verified, unverified, XRC20 or NFT count-gov-transactions-over-time Count the number of governance transactions in the data over the fixed intervals of time count-mining-history          Count the miner history as per number of blocks produced count-one-to-one-txns         Count transactions between sender and receiver, put in a map count-mining-history-over-time Count the miner history as per number of blocks produced over time

 OPTIONS:
    --help, -h  show help (default: false)